allianz/ng-aquila/projects/ng-aquila/src/circle-toggle/circle-toggle.md

 #### Expert: Appearance

-With `appearance="expert"` you can change the styling of the card to expert.
+With `appearance="expert"` you can change the styling of the circle toggle to expert.
+This will be automatically set if you use the `NxExpertModule`.

 Please note that this is an **Expert option**.
 This means that it is only intended for internal applications and not for applications that are client facing.